Senco FramePro 325FRHXP Review

 The PC1131 requires a 15-amp circuit, and it means it.
 This is not a big deal for most people, but if you’re remodeling an old house with less-than-modern electric, you’ll throw some breakers or engage the thermal overload protection of the pump if you plug into a circuit with fewer amps.
 The pump should be usable in most weather conditions, provided it’s not used outdoors when freezing or placed in a hot attic (operating temperature is between 32°F and 104°F).

-OK, back to the Senco FramePro 325XP nailer.
+OK, back to the Senco FramePro 325FRHXP nailer.
 Setting this up from retail is easy enough, though the uninitiated have a couple of things to remember here as well.
-Like most pneumatic tools, the 325XP doesn’t come with a 1/4″ inlet connector, just a hole tapped for 3/8” NPT.
+Like most pneumatic tools, the 325FRHXP doesn’t come with a 1/4″ inlet connector, just a hole tapped for 3/8” NPT.
 I actually recommend keeping a half dozen on-hand as you never know when you’ll need one (male and female) and nobody seems to include them on pneumatic tools.
-The Senco 325XP framing nailer also needs to be lubricated with pneumatic oil a couple of times daily during use.
-No pneumatic oil is included with the tool, but a half pint of Senco PC0101 pneumatic tool oil will run you between $4 – $9.
+The Senco 325FRHXP framing nailer also needs to be lubricated with pneumatic oil a couple of times daily during use.
+No pneumatic oil is included with the tool, but a half-pint of Senco PC0101 pneumatic tool oil will run you between $4 – $9.

 Since the PC1131 doesn’t include a pneumatic hose, you’ll want to pick up a nice reinforced polyurethane hose at whatever length you need.
 I recommend polyurethane simple because it’s lighter in weight, more flexible, and lasts longer than corresponding rubber hoses.

-The Senco FramePro 325XP drives 34-degree paper tape fasteners with clipped D heads or offset full round heads within the following range of dimensions.
+The Senco FramePro 325FRHXP drives 34-degree paper tape fasteners with clipped D heads or offset full round heads within the following range of dimensions.

-Regarding “fasteners,” if you’re still a hammer only pro, then you will be familiar with wire nails, i.e., nails whose sizes are described in terms of “penny” or “d”—but fasteners are sized differently.
-The Senco FramePro 325XP can drive a fastener that is 3-1/4” long, which is the same length as a 16d sinker and 1/4″ shorter than a 16d common nail.
+The Senco FramePro 325FRHXP can drive a fastener that is 3-1/4” long, which is the same length as a 16d sinker and 1/4″ shorter than a 16d common nail.
 However, both 16d wire nails are thicker: a 16d sinker has a 0.148” diameter and a 16d common has a 0.162” diameter.
-Although the 325XP is rated for a .148” diameter fastener (which is the thickness of a 16d sinker), the thickest available fastener Senco lists on their web page for the 325XP is .131” diameter.
+Although the 325FRHXP is rated for a .148” diameter fastener (which is the thickness of a 16d sinker), the thickest available fastener Senco lists on their web page for the 325FRHXP is .131” diameter.
 Thus ends the lesson.

-To test whether the compressor could supply ample amounts of air to support Contact Actuation mode, a full magazine of eighty-two 2” fasteners was driven into wood as fast as the operator could drive them.
-The 325XP and PC1131 was a combination that didn’t miss a beat.
+To test whether the compressor could supply ample amounts of air to support Contact Actuation mode, we drove a full magazine of eighty-two 2-inch nails as fast as we could.
+The Senco 325FRHXP and PC1131 combination didn’t miss a beat.

 While sheathing a building, the user is going to have to stop nailing to move along.
 This gives the compressor time to re-charge.
-In this test, fasteners were driven as quickly as possible with the only consideration being not hitting the head of a previously driven nail.
-No doubt that a single user would have their work cut out for them to try and outpace this compressor.
+In this test, we drove fasteners as quickly as possible.
+We had no doubt that a single user would have difficulty outpacing this compressor.
 You’re not likely going to work this fast on the jobsite, but it’s great to know that the combo will keep up.

-The 325XP also has the ability and guts to fire 3-1/4” fasteners in Contact Actuation mode.
+The 325FRHXP framing nailer also has the ability and guts to fire 3-1/4” fasteners in Contact Actuation mode.
 Just because you can do something, doesn’t necessarily mean you should.
-As always, I recommend safe practices with quality results over shear speed.
+As always, I recommend safe practices with quality results over sheer speed.
 However, the seasoned pro knows how to work efficiently, even with larger fasteners.
-The Senco PC1131 should have no problem keeping up.
+The Senco PC1131 compressor should have no problem keeping up.

 The Senco PC1131 is one of Senco’s compressors that has been around for a while.
 It’s a solid performer, without a doubt.
 Senco also offers a newer, oil-free design with the PC0968N air compressor in the same class of volume and horsepower, but with greater pressure at 200 PSI.